K-Sato1995/gatsbyBlog/content/posts/How-to-create-your-own-npm-packages/index.md

 ---
-title: "How to create your own npm packages"
+title: 'How to create your own npm packages'
 slug: how-to-create-your-own-npm-packages
 date: 2019-06-07
 language: english